 Civil and Human Rights Law Clinic

-Students in the Civil and Human Rights Law Clinic are introduced to the professional practice of law in the cross-cultural context of international human rights advocacy.
+Students in the Civil and Human Rights Law (CHRL) Clinic are introduced to the professional practice of law in the cross-cultural context of international human rights advocacy.
 They bridge theory and practice by working on live case projects that address a range of contemporary issues in the human rights field.
 Many clinic students engage in research and advocacy on leading international human rights issues.
 Other student-attorneys partner with experienced lawyers engaged in human rights-based litigation or advocacy to provide pro bono legal services to victims of such abuses in the United States and abroad.
-In a few cases, students may represent clients directly in litigation or related advocacy matters.
+In some cases, students may represent clients directly in litigation or related advocacy matters.

 Contact Us